 Bank fraud is a federal offense, and the prosecutors handling your case will do everything they can to win a conviction.
 However, if you were charged with bank fraud, you could be facing a lengthy prison sentence and up to $1 million in fines.

 However, you have a right to defend yourself, and you don’t need to face these charges alone.
 Talk to an experienced bank fraud lawyer in Los Angeles.
-The Simmrin Law Group has attorneys dedicated to ensuring people charged with federal crimes have the best possible defense.
+The Simmrin Law Group has seasoned criminal defense lawyers in Los Angeles dedicated to ensuring people charged with federal crimes have the best possible defense.

 What Does It Mean to Be Charged With Bank Fraud in Los Angeles?